Sexmane

 Edward Maximilian Sene (born 13 October 2000), known by his artist name Sexmane, is a Finnish singer and rapper.
 He came into popularity amongst Finns in 2019 when he released his album called Sextape.

 Life and career

 Sene started writing music in 2016.
 In 2019, Sene self-published his debut album Sextape.
 The album stayed 80 weeks on Finland's official album chart and streamed gold.
 The opening track Mama has more than 11 million listens on Spotify.
 In October 2021, Sony released Sexmane's second album Väärinymmärretty, with the album Sexmane received four Emma nominations.

 On 10 January 2024, he was announced as one of the participants of Uuden Musiikin Kilpailu 2024, the Finnish national final for the Eurovision Song Contest 2024, with the song "Mania".

 Personal life

-Sene was born in Siilinjärvi, Finland to a Laestadian family.
+Sene was born in Siilinjärvi, Finland, to a Laestadian family.
 Sene's father is from Senegal and his mother is Finnish.
 The family also includes four brothers Isaac, Adilio, Robin, Lucas and one sister Sofia.
 His brothers Isaac, Robin and Adilio are also musicians.
+Isaac participated Uuden Musiikin Kilpailu in 2022 with the song "Kuuma jäbä".

+As of 2025, Sexmane is in a relationship with Finnish singer Mirella.